 The EdTA National Office prefers to receive the Freestyle Theatre Acceptance form and all royalty information at the same time.
 However, you may submit them separately as long as they are received by the above dates.
 The Freestyle Theatre Acceptance form can be found in the Performance Opportunities entry of the Thespian Festival resource library

 Troupes without a performance license or waiver on file will NOT be allowed to perform.

-Troupes may distribute flyers during Festival week.
-Troupes must bring flyers with them to UNL.
-Flyers will not be photocopied at the Festival.
-Flyers may be hung on campus bulletin boards, kiosks, and the Festival callboard in the Lied Center.
+Troupes may distribute flyers during ITF week.
+Troupes must bring flyers with them.
+Flyers will not be photocopied onsite at ITF.
+Flyers may be hung on campus bulletin boards, kiosks, and the ITF callboard in the Lied Center.
 Do not

 The Johnny Carson Theatre is a black box space with an open stage 30’ wide, 18’ deep, and seating for 220.
 Use of all Carson Theatre technical equipment must be directly supervised by appropriate Carson Theatre personnel.
 Each troupe must provide an individual responsible for executing light and sound cues.